Dynadot

 • What is an IDN variant?

 An Internationalized Domain Name (IDN) variant is an alternative form of the domain name.
 The most common example is if you register a Chinese domain name.
 Chinese has two scripts for the same character, simplified and traditional.
 Someone may have already registered the simplifed version of a domain, preventing you from registering the traditional version.
-Unfortunately, due to the current design of Verisign, the central registry for .COM, .NET, .CC, and .TV, we cannot check if a variant exists ahead of time.
-We can only try to register the domain and if a variant exists, we get an error message (though sometimes you will see a variant error message in our search results if we received this error on that same domain name recently).
-Then we automatically give you an account credit for any domains we could not register.
+Unfortunately, due to the current design of Verisign, the central registry for .COM, .NET, and .CC, we cannot check in advance if a variant of a domain name exists.
+We can only attempt to register the domain, and if a variant does exist, we receive an error message.
+Sometimes, you may encounter a variant error message in our search results if we recently encountered an error with that same domain name.
+In such cases, we automatically provide account credit for any domains that we were unable to register.

 • What is a .CA IDN Variant Bundle?